 The swirling red and black “S” on the wall of Solutions Audio Speaker Repair was painted by the owner to draw attention to the Silver Lake repair shop.
 But Solution’s stylized “S” is better known as a memorial to recording artist Elliott Smith, who used a photo of the wall on the cover of his Figure 8 album.
-Now, nearly 10 years after Smith committed suicide in his Echo Park home, the building behind the Figure 8 Mural, as some call it, is now up for lease.
+Now, nearly 10 years after Smith was found dead in his Echo Park home, the building behind the Figure 8 Mural, as some call it, is now up for lease.

 An employee with Solutions said the repair shop, a popular destination for musicians and owners of vintage stereo and audio equipment, is going to remain in the brick building in the 4300 block of Sunset Boulevard but about 5,000-square-feet of surplus and underused space has been put up for lease, according to LoopNet.
 While Solutions is willing to move into the space behind the memorial wall, most of the prospective tenants have been interested in leasing that part of the building, said the employee.